evangelions/Discord-User-App/README.md

    pip install -r requirements.txt

 **Step 4: Configure Your Secrets and Owner ID**
-1. Create the `.env` file:

-   cp .env.example .env

-2. Open `.env` in a text editor and replace the placeholder with your bot token:
+1. Open `.env` in a text editor and replace the placeholder with your bot token:

    BOT_TOKEN=your_actual_bot_token_here

-3. Open `main.py` in a text editor and find this line:
+2. Open `main.py` in a text editor and find this line:
 ```python
 AUTHORIZED_OWNER_ID = 123456789012345678  # ← CHANGE THIS TO YOUR USER ID
 ```